 Build a family tree of contacts.
 Explore beyond the main branches of your work acquaintances, industry groups, and social contacts.
 Join your alumni organization.
-Tell the women at your bridge club.
 Tell everyone.

 Ask friends and friends-of-friends to meet you for coffee to explain what it is they do and tell you which skills you’ll need to succeed in your chosen field.

 If you have friends or associates with ties to the organizations where you want to work, ask your contacts to make an introduction.
 The majority of today’s jobs are found through one’s own networks.
 When jobs open up, companies invite informal recommendations from internal and external channels.